Thinking of joining us…

 Information and Important Dates for Parents and Carers

-During the summer term of 2020 parents/carers of all the children in Year 5 in Warwickshire primary/ junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
-Parents/carers will be asked to register if they want their child to be tested.
-Parent/carers of children not attending those schools can contact the Warwickshire Admissions to request that information or visit the Warwickshire Admissions website for more information.
+During the summer term of 2021 parents / carers of all the children in Year 5 in Warwickshire primary / junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
+Parents / carers will be asked to register if they want their child to be tested.
+Parents / carers of children not attending those schools can contact Warwickshire County Council Admissions to request that information or visit the Warwickshire County Council Admissions website for more information.

-Parents/carers whose children have a disability and/or require special resources to sit the Entrance Test must complete a supplementary form as well as a registrations form and submit these to Warwickshire Admissions or the Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by Wednesday 10th June 2020.
+Parents / carers whose children have a disability and / or require special resources to sit the Entrance Test must complete a supplementary form as well as a registration form and submit these to Warwickshire County Council Admissions or the Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by Friday 11th June 2021.

-The closing date for registering for selection tests for all the selective schools in Warwickshire is Friday 26th June 2020.
+The closing date for registering for selection tests for all the selective schools in Warwickshire is Wednesday 30th June 2021.
 Registration after that date will be considered as late.
-An exception will be made for parent/carers who can provide evidence of a move of address into the priority circle by Tuesday 29th December 2019.
+An exception will be made for parent / carers who can provide evidence of a move of address into the priority circle by Friday 31st December 2021.
 Late registrations will only be considered after the first round of offers and may not be tested before the National Offer Day.

-Applications will be made on the home authority’s Common Application Form as part of the co-ordinated process with neighbouring authorities.
-As set out in the Schools Admissions Code (2014), Friday 30th October 2020 is the national closing date for secondary applications.
+Applications will be made on the home authority’s Common Application Form as part of the coordinated process with neighbouring authorities.
+As set out in the Schools Admissions Code (2014), Sunday 31st October 2021 is the national closing date for secondary applications.
 Applications received after this date will be considered late and will be given a lower priority for places.
-An exception will be made for children moving into the priority circle where independent evidence can be provided by Tuesday 29th December 2019.
+An exception will be made for children moving into the priority circle where independent evidence can be provided by Friday 31st December 2021.